-- 58. As developed in section 1 of the document, the listing of species is to be justified based on a variety of criteria set out in the Revised criteria for the listing of species in the Annexes of the SPAW Protocol. - 59.
+- 57. As developed in section 1 of the document, the listing of species is to be justified based on a variety of criteria set out in the Revised criteria for the listing of species in the Annexes of the SPAW Protocol. - 58.
 In particular, regarding the evidence of decline (criterion #1 in the guidelines) "the scientific evaluation of the threatened or endangered status of the proposed species is to be based on the following factors: size of populations, evidence of decline, restrictions on its range of distribution, degree of population fragmentation, biology and behavior of the species, as well as other aspects of population dynamics, other conditions clearly increasing the vulnerability of the species, and the importance of the species to the maintenance of fragile or vulnerable ecosystems and habitats".
 Criterion #2 states that: "When evaluation of the factors enumerated above clearly indicates that a species is threatened or endangered, the lack of full scientific certainty about the exact status of the species is not to prevent the listing of the species on the appropriate annex".
-Criterion #4 states the importance of considering the IUCN red list listing for the Caribbean region, criterion #5 the interest of alignment with CITES and other international instruments and criterion #6 the importance and usefulness of regional cooperative efforts on the protection and recovery of the species. - 60.
+Criterion #4 states the importance of considering the IUCN red list listing for the Caribbean region, criterion #5 the interest of alignment with CITES and other international instruments and criterion #6 the importance and usefulness of regional cooperative efforts on the protection and recovery of the species. - 59.
 Whale sharks are listed as Endangered globally on the IUCN Red List (criterion #4). and have been listed on Annex III of the SPAW Protocol since 2017 (Criterion #8).
 They are mainly threatened by fisheries, international trade, vessel strikes and climate change.
 In particular, their populations are highly vulnerable to decline because of their slow growth, longevity, and delayed maturation (criterion #1) and considering they are highly migratory, are very susceptible to benefit from collaborative regional efforts (criterion #6). .
-For these reasons, they have been protected though several international agreements (criterion #5) and sometimes national legislation but still unsufficiently as they are estimated to have declined by 50% over the last three generations (75 years) (criterion #1).
+For these reasons, they have been protected though several international agreements (criterion #5) and

-61. All authors and all experts but one thus consider this species meet all the relevant criteria to justify uplisting to Annex II and that it is a necessity to increase the regional protection of this species and its habitats considering current trends, scientific acknowledgement of global decline, important vulnerability to threats and the endangered status (IUCN) of the species.
-On the other hand, one expert emphasizes that Annex II listing is not justified as several criteria for listing have not been met.
-They say that there is limited information about population size, and no evidence of restrictions on its range of distribution or population fragmentation (criteria #1).
+- sometimes national legislation but still insufficiently as they are estimated to have declined by 50% over the last three generations (75 years) (criterion #1). - 60.
+This species meet all the relevant criteria to justify uplisting to Annex II and that it is a necessity to increase the regional protection of this species and its habitats considering current trends, scientific acknowledgement of global decline, important vulnerability to threats and the endangered status (IUCN) of the species. - 61.
+France and Netherlands are convinced that uplisting is necessary to bring national conservation efforts of various Caribbean Nations to the right level.